 The National Cancer Institute’s cessation mobile text messaging service at SmokefreeTXT provides 24/7 encouragement, advice, and tips to help smokers quit smoking.

-Talk to Your Doctor About Trying FDA-Approved Cessation Medications
+Ask Your Doctor About FDA-Approved Cessation Medications

 Try nicotine patches, nicotine gum, nicotine lozenges, nicotine nasal spray, nicotine inhalers, bupropion hydrochloride (Zyban®) and varenicline (Chantix®).
 The gum, patch, and lozenge are all over-the-counter while the rest are prescription.